Local smart home security setup from scratch

 Your first security layer is controlling who enters your home.
 Smart locks are controversial in security circles—any lock with a battery is technically weaker than a deadbolt—but they add genuine convenience for tracking access and automating other systems.

 Don’t sleep on door and window sensors.
-A locked door means nothing if the window is open. aqara-door-window-sensor-p2 connects via Matter-over-Thread and reports state locally.
+A locked door means nothing if the window is open.
+Aqara Door and Window Sensor P2 connects via Matter-over-Thread and reports state locally.
 Pair these with your lock—automate a scene that locks the door and arms the system when all entry sensors report closed.

-For Apple users deep in HomeKit, the august-wifi-smart-lock works well but requires August’s cloud for initial setup.
+For Apple users deep in HomeKit, the August Wi-Fi Smart Lock (4th Gen) works well but requires August’s cloud for initial setup.
 Once configured, it pushes events locally.
 The tradeoff: you’re still tied to August’s servers for account recovery.

 Environmental Sensors: Smoke, CO, and Water Leaks